vera-rykalina/rki_subtyping/Documentation/subtyping_pipeline_guide.md

 ---
 ## Keep in Mind (2)
 - Make sure that sample names do not exceed 30 characters in length.
 Long sample names get shorten by Rega online tool that can cause issues.
 E.g, this sequence name **PK105_F482_23_MiS84_S86_20consensus_PRRT_20** is too long and gets shortern by Rega to **PK105_F482_23_MiS84_S86_20cons**.
 In such cases a manual change is necessary.

+---

+## Keep in Mind (3)
+- Be sure you are connected to the Internet

+- You can always delete the whole `Results` folder or individual subfolder/subfolders within `Results` and repeat the commnand with `-resume`.